Sunday, December 12, 2010

 The Power Of Saving (Continued for The Seed)

-I met Jerilyn And Ashley when I interviewed them for Our August Edition of The Seed entitled Be Naturally Beautiful after the interview we talked for a while and Jerilyn (pictured left) mentioned that she bought her first car with money she earned from Disney stock.
+when I interviewed them for Our August Edition of The Seed entitled Be Naturally Beautiful after the interview we talked for a while and Jerilyn (pictured left) mentioned that she bought her first car with money she earned from Disney stock.
 Chris had given me the idea about the (WE)alth article a few months before and I asked Jerilyn if she would help me and she agreed.

 Jerilyn is the Co-founder of Afiya LLC.
 Afiya sells a vast array of all natural, haircare and skincare products.
 Jerilyn has been investing practically all her life, so I decided to ask her a few questions that might help those of us who may not know much about finance.
 Below are her answers.